michaeldiep97/GDSCustomerPortalRepo-Java-Spring/README.md

 It was made using **Spring Framework** technologies and **Thymeleaf**.

-A potential route for development is to have all the logic placed in a new package where it can be called from the controllers.

-There are currently issues with database set-up.Two solutions are to either embed the database using technologies like HSQL or H2, or save data to file(s) where it can be read into objects during runtime.
+There are currently issues with database set-up.
+Two solutions are to either embed the database using technologies like HSQL or H2, or save data to file(s) where it can be read into objects during runtime.
+Our current solution is having data stored in-session, meaning there is no persistence for features like the cart.
+The data for each product is hard-coded.

-There were also issues with building the project, so make sure to follow the instructions to run carefully.
+When building the project, be sure to follow the instructions to run carefully.
 Spring is highly extensible, so in implementing any functionality it may be helpful to review and install spring guide projects via the Spring Tool Suite.
 Read more about STS below.

-I've also made a few demo java controllers and corresponding html templates.
-These could help if you're feeling lost.
-I know I was, especially since I haven't really touched web in detail.

 ## TODO

-determine database set-up,
+Fix database connection
-simulate login,
-translate prototype java classes into code, implement item search, implement cart, implement mock checkout,

 ## Configuration